noir-lang/noir/docs/docs/how_to/how-to-solidity-verifier.md

 - An `UltraVerificationKey` library which simply stores the verification key for our circuit.
 - An abstract contract `BaseUltraVerifier` containing most of the verifying logic.
-- A main `UltraVerifier` contract that glues these two contracts.
+- A main `UltraVerifier` contract that inherits from the Base and uses the Key contract.

 Remix will take care of the dependencies for us so we can simply deploy the UltraVerifier contract by selecting it and hitting "deploy":